AckerlyXu/heima/articles/active-directory/active-directory-enterprise-apps-manage-sso.md

 ###SAML Signing Certificate
 This section shows the details of the certificate that Azure AD uses to sign the SAML tokens that are issued to the application each time the user authenticates.
 It allows the properties of the current certificate to be inspected, including the expiration date.

 The ability to rollover the certificate and manage additional certificate options will be supported in a subsequent preview release.
-Note that full management of certificates can still be performed in the [Azure Classic Management Portal](/documentation/articles/active-directory-sso-certs/).
+Note that full management of certificates can still be performed in the [Azure Classic Management Portal](./active-directory-sso-certs.md).

 ###Application Configuration
 The final section provides the documentation and/or controls required to configure the application itself to use Azure Active Directory as an identity provider.

 The **Configure Application** fly-out menu provides new concise, embedded instructions for configuring the application.
 This is another new feature unique to the new Azure portal.

+> [!NOTE]
-> [AZURE.NOTE] For a complete example of embedded documentation, see the Salesforce.com application.
+> For a complete example of embedded documentation, see the Salesforce.com application.
 Documentation for additional apps is being continually added during the preview.

 ![Embedded docs][3]

 ##Password-based sign on
 If supported for the application, selecting the password-based SSO mode and selecting **Save** instantly configures it to do password-based SSO.
-For more information about deploying password-based SSO, see [How does single sign-on with Azure Active Directory work](/documentation/articles/active-directory-appssoaccess-whatis/#how-does-single-sign-on-with-azure-active-directory-work/).
+For more information about deploying password-based SSO, see [How does single sign-on with Azure Active Directory work](./active-directory-appssoaccess-whatis.md#how-does-single-sign-on-with-azure-active-directory-work).

 ![Password-based sign on][4]

 ##Linked sign on
 If supported for the application, selecting the linked SSO mode allows you to enter the URL that you want the Azure AD Access Panel or Office 365 to redirect to when users click on this app.
-For more information about linked SSO (formerly known as "existing SSO"), see [How does single sign-on with Azure Active Directory work](/documentation/articles/active-directory-appssoaccess-whatis/#how-does-single-sign-on-with-azure-active-directory-work/).
+For more information about linked SSO (formerly known as "existing SSO"), see [How does single sign-on with Azure Active Directory work](./active-directory-appssoaccess-whatis.md#how-does-single-sign-on-with-azure-active-directory-work).

 ![Linked sign-on][5]